stackforge/tripleo-ansible/README.rst

  * single_controller - This option is for when a single controller node is receiving an upgrade.
-It alters the logic so that mysql checks operate as if the mysql database cluster is being maintained online by other controller nodes during the upgrade.
+It alters the logic so that mysql checks operate as if the mysql database cluster is being maintained online by other controller nodes during the upgrade. *IF* you are looking at this option due to an error indicating "Node appears to be the last node in a cluster" then consult Troubleshooting.rst.
  * ssh_timeout - This value, defaulted to 900 [seconds], is the maximum
    amount of time that the post-rebuild ssh connection test will wait for before proceeding.